 Seamlessly transitioning from firefighting duty to rescue missions over water and across the country in 2008 displayed the unit's ability to adapt, respond, and save lives.
 The 129th RQW began the 2008 Northern California firefight, Operation Lightning Strike, by sending key personnel to support operations at the Joint Forces Headquarters in Sacramento.
 The wing also mobilized personnel to provide direct ground support to help CAL FIRE with the wildfire threat.
 Two HH-60G Pave Hawk helicopters and aircrews were certified to perform water bucket drops on the fires for the first time in unit history.
 The crews dropped more than 150,000 gallons of water.
 In addition, crews stationed in Redding landed in rugged Northern California terrain to medevac injured firefighters.

 After fighting fires in Northern California in 2008, 129th Airmen headed to the Gulf Coast to perform search and rescue operations during Hurricanes Gustav and Ike.
 Overall, 129th RQW members saved 34 people and 11 dogs in response to Hurricane Ike.

 The 129th Rescue Wing's Counterdrug Task Force detachment, Team Hawk, utilizes the HH-60G Pave Hawk helicopter, aircrew, pararescuemen and maintainers to support local law enforcement agencies in the eradication of illegal narcotics and the clean up of national forests environmentally damaged by marijuana production.

 The 129th Medical Squadron provides medical support to the Wing and to three geographically separated units.
-The 561st Air Force Band represents the Wing by providing musical entertainment throughout the Bay Area and the world.
 At Moffett Federal Airfield the 129th Security Forces Squadron provides airfield security.